Former Wal-Mart shift manager sues over discrimination allegations

 U.S. Court of Appeals, 3rd Circuit

 U.S. Court of Appeals, 6th Circuit

 Million Dollar Advocates Forum

 Sonoma County Bar Association

 Please contact us for a free consultation with an Attorney.
 Most clients prefer to have a contingency fee agreement, which means attorney fees are are payable if we are successful.

-Greg Paul has 20 years experience litigating in state and federal courts:
+Greg Paul has over 20 years experience litigating in state and federal courts:

 1) Fighting for long-term disability benefits against insurance companies such as Aetna, CIGNA, Guardian,Hartford, Liberty Mutual, Mutual of Omaha, Principal, Prudential, Reliance Standard, Standard, Sun Life, and Unum.